sowiecki/Stranger-Lights/README.md

 # Setup

-Hang a strang of addressable LEDs, starting at the letter Z snaking up through I to Q, then up to H through A.
+Hang a strand of addressable LEDs, starting at the letter Z snaking up through I to Q, then up to H through A.
 Assuming a strand of exactly 26 pixels, see the [Pixel Map](./PIXELMAP.md) for which pixel index corresponds to which letter.

 ### `firmware/secrets.h`